strands-project/strands_3d_mapping/README.md

 # quasimodo
 Quasimodo - Qu(erying) A(nd) S(patio-Temporal) I(ncremental) Mod(el building of) O(bjects)

+## General Info \& Launching

+The packages in this repo provides functionality for building a database of objects from observations in an unsupervised manner.
+It builds

 ## retrieval_processing

 This package runs in conjunction with the metaroom nodes online on the robot.
 As metarooms are collected,